 The island of Lanai doesn’t have a single traffic light and feels more like northern Wisconsin than Hawaii!
 With a fascinating history and uncrowded beaches, Lanai is virtually untouched.
 Take a day trip or escape for longer.

-Norwegian Cruise Line's Pride of America is Hawaii's only dedicated, year round cruise ship.
-With NCL's Premium All Inclusive, launched in 2017, alcohol and gratuities are now included as standard.
-That means Hawaii now has an all inclusive option for the first time.
-NCL's Freestyle Dining means you can eat where and when you want with no dress codes.
+Norwegian Cruise Line's NCL's Pride of America is Hawaii's only dedicated, year round cruise ship.
 Cruising is an ideal way to immerse yourself in a destination whilst having the comfort and security of a floating base.
 If you weren't sure about cruising, NCL's 'no rules' approach is refreshing and definitely worth considering.

 Where you stay is the heart of your holiday.
 Location reigns supreme but do you prefer resort facilities or unique and boutique?
 Historic and old world or modern and shiny?